dulli/sensishell/README.md

 ## Development

 The following sections will help you to get started if you want to help with the development of _sensishell_ or just want to modify or compile it for yourself.
+No dependencies are required, but the easiest way to get started is still to just spin up a [dev container](https://containers.dev/) from the included config.

 <div align="center">